-Deleting a cost method exclusion
+Delete a cost method exclusion

-Deleting an exclusion will remove it from the cost method exclusions table version, thus from the cost model.
+Deleting an exclusion removes it from the cost method exclusions table version, and from the cost model.
 This action does not remove the exclusion from other versions of the table.

-Axiom allows you to create multiple versions of the cost method exclusions table to assign across your cost models.
-For more information on how cost models work, see Working with cost models.
+Axiom lets you create multiple versions of the cost method exclusions table to assign across your cost models.
+For more information about how cost models work, see Working with cost models.